joey-qytyku/OS-90-fixed/docs/Scheduler.md

 ## IRQ#13

-If a program sets this vector, it expects the FPU to be in native mode.
+If a program sets this vector, it expects the FPU to be not be in native mode.
 The operating system will send FPU exceptions using the IRQ#13 vector.

+# States of the CPU and Last Context Type

+The current context type is always known by the code running, but the kernel needs to know what it just switched out of.

+The last context type can be:
+* User
+* Kernel
+* Exception

 # Process Control Block